DUNE/computing-papers/README.md

 # DUNE computing papers
-A collection of conference proceceddings and contributions related to DUNE computing
+A collection of conference procecedings and contributions related to DUNE computing.